Skip to main content

 • “The soundtrack is amazing, with pieces I'm legit just gonna listen to on their own every now and then, to just soak in the memories the moments they played are already gonna give me.”

-• “The music is banging, and I love the retro sci-fi atmosphere!”
+• “The music is perfect, and I love searching for all the secrets and collectibles.”

 • atmosphere

-• “The atmosphere is amazing and actually really scary.”
+• “The atmosphere is truly chilling, and the music is excellent.”

 • “There was no tension, no real atmosphere, no moments that made my heart race or my skin crawl.”